Multichannel Pricing Strategies for Black Friday Online Retailers

 4. Run Special Promotions

 During the holiday season, consider running special promotions for existing customers.
 First, identify your regular customers and send them a discount code via email.
 Not only are you showing appreciation for customer loyalty, but you’re motivating them to buy from you again this year.
+Promotions like these can complement your Black Friday pricing strategies to drive higher sales volume.

 5. Create Product Bundles